Getting Smart About Smartphones

 - Know where your phone is at all times.
 Don’t let people you don’t know have access to it – malware, spyware, or tracking apps can be installed in just a few minutes.

 - Keep your phone’s operating system up to date.
-This will protect your phone with patches for newly discovered bugs or hacks.
+This will protect you with patches for newly discovered bugs or hacks.